Extra 25% off top-secret theatre tickets from £4, including West End shows...

 Which other sites do this?

-There's another seat-filling site, Audience Club, which works in a similar way.
-Audience Club currently has a waiting list too but, unlike Central Tickets, you must pay £5 to join before you can see what shows are on offer.
+Another seat-filling site, Audience Club, works in a similar way, but unlike Central Tickets, you must pay £5 to join before you can see what shows are on offer.